yensan57/flabbybeagle/_posts/2025-12-13-ongoing-malaysian-cultivars-all.md

 <img src="/assets/images/ongoingmycultivars/kp3.jpg" class="small-img" alt="khun poh durian">
 <img src="/assets/images/ongoingmycultivars/kp4.jpg" class="small-img" alt="khun poh durian">

+From Penang.
 Online articles say at 小红 (Xiao Hong, or Little Red) is an off-shoot of Khun Poh, that seems to be recognised as a separate cultivar.

 I tried both, side by side, as seen in the pictures.
 Personally, I was unable to distinguish between both by visual, or by taste.
 The stallholder told me to look at the base to see the difference in pattern, but I cannot remember the difference now sadly.
 - Tastes like orange, really very unique, like eating an orange dessert